ergochat/ergo/docs/MANUAL.md

 * Bleeding-edge [IRCv3 support](http://ircv3.net/software/servers.html), suitable for use as an IRCv3 reference implementation
 * Highly customizable via a rehashable (i.e., reloadable at runtime) YAML config

 In addition to its unique features (integrated services and bouncer, comprehensive internationalization), Oragono also strives for feature parity with other major servers.
-Oragono has multiple communities using it as a day-to-day chat server and is fairly mature --- we encourage you to consider it for your organization or community!
+Oragono is a mature project with multiple communities using it as a day-to-day chat server --- we encourage you to consider it for your organization or community!

 ## Scalability